Sylius/Sylius/bundles/SyliusResourceBundle/configuration.rst

  * CONFIGURE_VALIDATORS : set to the container the configured validation groups using the pattern ``my_app.validation_group.modelName``
    For example ``sylius.validation_group.product``
  * CONFIGURE_DATABASE : Load the database driver, available drivers are ``doctrine/orm``, ``doctrine/mongodb-odm`` and ``doctrine/phpcr-odm``
+ * CONFIGURE_FORMS : Register the form as a service (you must register the form as array)

 At this step: